Animals on Factory Farms

 - Dozens of companies have explicitly banned gestation crates from their supply chains, and many companies are working with the ASPCA to adopt welfare certifications.

 - Many companies have already adopted certification programs that ban cages, address certain physical alternations, require more spacious and enriched group housing, and offer pigs adequate bedding and nesting materials.
-Learn about welfare-certified and plant-based pork brands on our Shop With Your Heart brand list.
+Learn about welfare-certified and plant-based pork brands on our Shop With Your Heart Grocery List.

 Cattle are raised and processed across several distinct industries with differing practices and welfare concerns.
 The ASPCA is working actively with companies that raise cattle or buy their products (beef, dairy or veal) to encourage the adoption of higher-welfare practices.